 Section Description Abstract/Custom Abstract Summary of the issue, including any custom abstracts defined by your organization.
 Explanation/Custom Explanation Description of the conditions in which this type of issue occurs.
 This includes a discussion of the vulnerability, the constructs typically associated with it, how an attacker can exploit it, and the potential consequences of an attack.
 This section also includes any custom explanations defined by your organization.
 Instance ID Unique identifier for the issue.
 Priority Metadata Values Priority metadata values for this issue including impact and likelihood.
 Legacy Priority Metadata Values Legacy priority metadata values for the issue including severity and confidence.
-Remediation Effort Relative amount of effort required to fix and verify the issue.

-Note: For more information about metadata values and remediation effort, see "Estimating Impact and Likelihood with Input from Rules and Analysis" on page 143.
+Note: For more information about metadata values, see "Estimating Impact and Likelihood with Input from Rules and Analysis" on page 144.